 When I was growing up, refugees and conflicts happening in far-away places were never really things that I thought much about – nor, needless to say – identified much with.
 To me, refugees were just foreign people on TV, with vastly different cultures living a reality that had nothing to do with me.
 That’s a terrible and unfeeling thing to say, but it’s the truth; I felt no connection.
 Despite that early and poisonous Fox News-informed sentiment (thanks family), my thoughts about refugees and the injustices they endure fundamentally changed as I grew older, and were given new meaning and purpose as a direct result of my fellowship.

-My parents were refugees – with me being Cuban-American and raised in Miami – but my former immigrant vs. refugee views were shattered during my welcome-to-little-havanateen years as my friends and I came face-to-face with migrants fleeing numerous humanitarian crises every day.
+My parents were refugees – with me being Cuban-American and raised in Miami – but my former immigrant vs. refugee views were shattered during my teen years as my friends and I came face-to-face with migrants fleeing numerous humanitarian crises every day.
 Watching Univsion or Telemundo at night with my abuela, I’d see journalists report on the ground as civil war raged between the government and the FARC in Columbia, how cartel infighting and unabated crime were ripping Mexico apart, and how gang-related extortion, prostitution and killings in Central America by La Mara Salvatrucha (MS13 in the US) were making life for the average person in those countries unlivable.
 My friend Mariano almost died of dehydration when he crossed through the Mexican desert, on foot, to get to Texas, while my adopted aunt Mayra overstayed her tourist visa in order to work in the US so she could send money to her kids in Nicaragua.
 Since the time I was born in 1995 to now, Miami has basically become a safe haven for all undocumented immigrants, being a place where the natives already speak their language and share in their values and culture.
 The people I know personally who came illegally to the US all call America “la tierra escojida por dios,” which literally means God’s chosen country.

 These things radically changed me.
 Seeing the suffering of my brethren up-close and personal forced me to come to grips with the fact that the US doesn’t treat all migrant groups equally.
 The story of my people’s diaspora would have been completely different if Cubans at the time weren’t mostly fair-skinned, green-eyed and educated.
 Coming from a culture that reveres the US as an infallible beacon of hope, it still crushes me to say that.
 I realized that the reality falls short of what our grandparents and parents told themselves over and over again while working in factories, boiler rooms and gas stations.
 “If you work like a slave, and keep your head down, this country will provide.”
 That statement proved itself to be true one million times over, but it doesn’t matter, because we were the chosen few.
 The rest of our kin were – and still are – relegated to live and die in chaos.
 This is when I became an activist.